Newest DOM Features¶

 custom tag.

-When registering the custom tag, pass the name (value of is_
+When registering the custom tag, pass the name (value of is_) at the first

 argument.